ptone/jiffylab/README.rst

 has problems with Vagrant).

 cd into the jiffylab folder and just run ``vagrant up`` in a terminal.
-Note that with the raring image used, I found that Vagrant would hang on first boot.
+Note that with the 'Ubuntu Raring' image used, I found that Vagrant would hang on first boot.
 If you are stuck on "waiting for VM to boot" for more than several minutes, ctrl-C, then do a ``vagrant halt`` followed by another ``vagrant up``.

 If you had this stalling issue, vagrant may not have provisioned properly, so you will have to run the linux-setup script, which should be found at /vagrant/linux-setup.sh

 Running on Rackspace with Vagrant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~